-REVIEWS / GOLDSTONE
+REVIEWS / GHOSTBUSTERS

 2016 SYDNEY FILM FESTIVAL: The 63rd edition gambles on a sequel and a western to open the event, but Ivan Sen's gritty, grim and fiercely compelling Goldstone proves the best festival first night in recent memory (Click here).